Once I reached the "over 50" mark, I knew it was time to embrace the idea of aging gracefully. I like to share beauty and health tips.

 I am over 50 and looking for some great summer fashions.
-I am searching for some outfits that are stylish and that I will enjoy wearing without looking too young—you know, the "Trying too hard" and "No she didn't!" look.
+I am searching for outfits that are stylish and that I will enjoy wearing without looking too young—you know, the "trying too hard" and "no she didn't!" look.

 Here are some tips that will hopefully help you on your journey to summer elegance.
 May we continue to grow, thrive, and find what makes us look great.

 Summer colors are fresh and bright, so choose clothes that reflect that.
 Say goodbye to the darker colors of fall and winter, and say hello to fresh pinks and purples, sunny yellows, and spring greens.

 Summer is perfect for bright colors.
 Going monochromatic with brights is always a super flattering look for women over 50.
 It creates long lines and elegance with very little effort.
 Don't forget to smarten up your bright clothes with a fabulous, eye-catching accessory.
 A chunky necklace or patterned scarf does nicely.

 Jewel colors like emerald and cobalt blue are classic, fresh, sharp, and crisp—especially for women with gray hair.
 Pink almost always works for older women.
 Also, using fresh and unusual colors is flattering and so stylish.
 Lemon yellow and purple?
 Orange, mango, and turquoise?
 Absolutely marvelous!